Description

 - Biomarkers: ALT, AST, GGT, liver enzymes monthly

-- Rationale: GCG activation specifically targets hepatic fat metabolism
+- Rationale: GCG start mainly targets hepatic fat body function

-Mazdutide is supplied as lyophilized powder requiring reconstitution:
+Mazdutide is supplied as freeze-dried powder needing mixing:

 - Remove flip-top cap from Mazdutide vial and wipe rubber stopper with alcohol swab

-- Remove cap from bacteriostatic water vial and wipe rubber stopper with alcohol
+- Remove cap from sterile water vial and wipe rubber stopper with alcohol

-- Draw 2mL of bacteriostatic water into sterile syringe
+- Draw 2mL of sterile water into sterile syringe

 - Inject water slowly into Mazdutide vial, aiming at vial wall (not directly at powder)